gibil destroy

 Burn down a server and clean up all resources

 When the work is done, the fire goes out.
-Destroy deletes the Hetzner VM, removes the SSH key, and cleans up local metadata.
+Destroy reads the instance metadata, resolves the original provider via the registry, deletes the server and SSH key from that cloud, and cleans up local files.

 Usage